Heating Your VW

 Check the air ventilation box too make sure that the flaps are sealing when they close.
 It's a bear to get too, but again, if it's cold where you live, then it's worth it.

 The fan, which is located within the semi-circular shroud in front of the engine (front means front of the car, remember), serves several functions.
-It sucks cool, clean air in through the louvers underneath the rear windshield, which it then blows around the cylinders and heads to provide engine cooling and around the oil cooler within the fan housing to cool the engine oil.
+It sucks cool, clean air in through the louvers underneath the rear window (and engine lid where fitted), which it then blows around the cylinders and heads to provide engine cooling and around the oil cooler within the fan housing to cool the engine oil.
 In addition to these vital functions, the fan also provides the air that is heated within the car's heating system so the occupants can stay snug and warm.

 It is important that the bottom of the fan shroud fits snugly into the tinware on top of the cylinders--that there are no gaps for precious cooling air to leak out.